passbolt/passbolt_help/_posts/2020-08-10-common-ldap-sync-error-messages.md

 This error usually happens when the group could not be created in Passbolt for some reason, which means that it is impossible for the system to create a group membership for the given user.

+### A request to add user user@domain.com in group MyGroup was sent to the group manager.
+This scenario happens when passbolt attempts to add a user to a group that has passwords directly shared with it.
+In this case, adding our user to the group would mean having to encrypt all the passwords shared with the group for this new group member.
+Due to the end-to-end nature of the solution, the system cannot do it without a human intervention.
+This is why passbolt sends a request to the group manager so that he can add the user to the group manually, and encrypt the shared secrets at the same time.

+Note: this scenario will not happen in the case of groups without direct access to shared passwords.
+In this case, the user will be added automatically to the group during the sync.

 {% include date/updated.html %}

 {% include layout/col_end.html %}